childmindresearch/wristpy/README.md

 | BIN | GENEActiv | GENEActiv | ✅ |

 **Special Note**
     The `idle_sleep_mode` for Actigraph watches will lead to uneven sampling rates during periods of no motion (read about this [here](https://actigraphcorp.my.site.com/support/s/article/Idle-Sleep-Mode-Explained)).
 Consequently, this causes issues when implementing wristpy's non-wear and sleep detection.
-As of this moment, the authors of this package do not take any steps to impute data during these time gaps and would caution to not use data collected with this mode enabled.
-Of course, users can make use of the readers within wristpy for their own analysis with this type of data.
+As of this moment, we fill in the missing acceleration data with the assumption that the watch is perfeclty idle in the face-up position (Acceleration vector = [0, 0, -1]).
+The data is filled in at the same sampling rate as the raw acceleration data.
+In the special circumstance when acceleration samples are not evenly spaced, the data is resampled to the highest effective sampling rate to ensure linearly sampled data.

 ## Processing pipeline implementation

 The main processing pipeline of the wristpy module can be described as follows:

-- Data loading: sensor data is loaded using [`actfast`](https://github.com/childmindresearch/actfast), and a `WatchData` object is created to store all sensor data
+- **Data loading**: sensor data is loaded using [`actfast`](https://github.com/childmindresearch/actfast), and a `WatchData` object is created to store all sensor data
-- Data calibration: A post-manufacturer calibration step can be applied, to ensure that the acceleration sensor is measuring 1*g* force during periods of no motion.
+- **Data calibration**: A post-manufacturer calibration step can be applied, to ensure that the acceleration sensor is measuring 1*g* force during periods of no motion.
 There are three possible options: `None`, `gradient`, `ggir`.
+- ***Data imputation*** In the special case when dealing with the Actigraph `idle_sleep_mode == enabled`, the gaps in acceleration are filled in after calibration, to avoid biasing the calibration phase.
-- Metrics Calculation: Calculates various metrics on the calibrated data, namely ENMO (euclidean norm , minus one) and angle-Z (angle of acceleration relative to the *x-y* axis).
+- **Metrics Calculation**: Calculates various metrics on the calibrated data, namely ENMO (euclidean norm , minus one) and angle-Z (angle of acceleration relative to the *x-y* axis).
-- Non-wear detection: We find periods of non-wear based on the acceleration data.
+- **Non-wear detection**: We find periods of non-wear based on the acceleration data.
 Specifically, the standard deviation of the acceleration values in a given time window, along each axis, is used as a threshold to decide `wear` or `not wear`.
-- Sleep Detection: Using the HDCZ<sup>1</sup> and HSPT<sup>2</sup> algorithms to analyze changes in arm angle we are able to find periods of sleep.
+- **Sleep Detection**: Using the HDCZ<sup>1</sup> and HSPT<sup>2</sup> algorithms to analyze changes in arm angle we are able to find periods of sleep.
 We find the sleep onset-wakeup times for all sleep windows detected.
-- Physical activity levels: Using the enmo data (aggreagated into epoch 1 time bins, 5 second default) we compute activity levels into the following categories: inactivity, light activity, moderate activity, vigorous activity.
+- **Physical activity levels**: Using the enmo data (aggreagated into epoch 1 time bins, 5 second default) we compute activity levels into the following categories: inactivity, light activity, moderate activity, vigorous activity.
 The default threshold values have been chosen based on the values presented in the Hildenbrand 2014 study<sup>3</sup>.

 ## Installation